vmogilev/csv2i/README.md

 And make a basic authentication request using `fbToken`.

-It'll then take `csvFile` (from `csvDir`) and use it as a driver parsing one invoice at a time and getting it's Lines file (INVOICE_NUM.csv) from `csvDir`.
+It'll then take `csvFile` (from `csvDir`) and use it as a driver parsing one invoice at a time and getting it's Lines file (`INVOICE_NUM.csv`) from `csvDir`.

 Once the invoice and it's lines are assembled, this block of data is printed on the screen.

-If `-trace=true` then we print an assembled FreshBooks XML call.

-We then parse additional parameters as follows:
+Next, parse additional parameters as follows:

 1. `fbClientID` as `invoice.client_id`
 2. `fbPONum` as `invoice.po_number`
 3. `fbTask` as `line.name`

+If `-trace=true`, print an assembled FreshBooks XML call.

-If `-dryRun=true` then we move to the next invoice (no call to FreshBooks is made).
+If `-dryRun=true`, move to the next invoice (no call to FreshBooks is made).

-If `-dryRun=false` (default) then we call FreshBooks API `method=invoice.create` and parse it's response which could be either a newly created InvoiceID or an Error message.
+If `-dryRun=false` (default), call FreshBooks API `method=invoice.create` and parse it's response which could be either a newly created InvoiceID or an Error message.

 ## Examples